 If you’ve tasted both blackcurrants and red currants, it’s hard to believe they’re related.
 Blackcurrants have a deep, astringent flavor reminiscent of a dry wine.
 Red currants, on the other hand, are bright, light and quite sweet.
 Blackcurrant jam is a rarity in the US, and a treasure to find, but red currant jam is almost non-existent.

-Red currants are finding their way into backyard gardens, and their beauty is hard to resist at farmers markets.
-Since your corner grocery likely doesn’t carry red currant jam, you can buy it online for $10 a jar or get our your jam pot and make your own.
+Red currants are finding their way into backyard gardens, and their beauty is hard to resist at farmer’s markets.
+Since your corner grocery likely doesn’t carry red currant jam, you can buy it online for $10 a jar or get out your jam pot and make your own.
 The unique flavor of red currant jam is worth the extra effort.

 Still, even with stems attached, their days are numbered.